-The proposed project is in line with the development goals and has the potential to create short term and limited employment in local communities such as Uis and Khorixas.
+The proposed project is in line with the development goals and has the potential to create short term and limited employment in local communities such as Uis, Khorixas and the local settlement of Anixab to contribute to the national, regional and local income.
 If exploration activities are successful, and a resource with commercially viable mineral concentrations can be defined, the exploration operations can potentially transcend into mining operations which can result in multiple socio-economic benefits to the region and the country at large.